Cyclopentadienyliron dicarbonyl dimer

 Cyclopentadienyliron dicarbonyl dimer is an organometallic compound with the formula [(η5-C5H5)Fe(CO)2]2, often abbreviated to Cp2Fe2(CO)4, [CpFe(CO)2]2 or even Fp2, with the colloquial name "fip dimer".
 It is a dark reddish-purple crystalline solid, which is readily soluble in moderately polar organic solvents such as chloroform and pyridine, but less soluble in carbon tetrachloride and carbon disulfide.
 Cp2Fe2(CO)4 is insoluble in but stable toward water.
-Cp2Fe2(CO)4 is reasonably stable to storage under air and serves as a convenient starting material for accessing other Fp (CpFe(CO)2) derivatives (described below).
+Cp2Fe2(CO)4 is reasonably stable to storage under air and serves as a convenient starting material for accessing other Fp (CpFe(CO)2) derivatives.

 Structure

 In solution, Cp2Fe2(CO)4 can be considered a dimeric half-sandwich complex.
 It exists in three isomeric forms: cis, trans, and an unbridged, open form.
-These isomeric forms are distinguished by the position of the ligands.
+These isomers are distinguished by the position of the ligands.
 The cis and trans isomers differ in the relative position of C5H5 (Cp) ligands.
 The cis and trans isomers have the formulation [(η5-C5H5)Fe(CO)(μ-CO)]2, that is, two CO ligands are terminal whereas the other two CO ligands bridge between the iron atoms.
 The cis and trans isomers interconvert via the open isomer, which has no bridging ligands between iron atoms.
 Instead, it is formulated as (η5-C5H5)(OC)2Fe−Fe(CO)2(η5-C5H5) — the metals are held together by an iron–iron bond.
 At equilibrium, the cis and trans isomers are predominant.

 In addition, the terminal and bridging carbonyls are known to undergo exchange: the trans isomer can undergo bridging–terminal CO ligand exchange through the open isomer, or through a twisting motion without going through the open form.
 In contrast, the bridging and terminal CO ligands of the cis isomer can only exchange via the open isomer.

 In solution, the cis, trans, and open isomers interconvert rapidly at room temperature, making the molecular structure fluxional.
 The fluxional process for cyclopentadienyliron dicarbonyl dimer is faster than the NMR time scale, so that only an averaged, single Cp signal is observed in the 1H NMR spectrum at 25 °C. Likewise, the 13C NMR spectrum exhibits one sharp CO signal above −10 °C, while the Cp signal sharpens to one peak above 60 °C. NMR studies indicate that the cis isomer is slightly more abundant than the trans isomer at room temperature, while the amount of the open form is small.
 The fluxional process is not fast enough to produce averaging in the IR spectrum.
 Thus, three absorptions are seen for each isomer.
 The bridging CO ligands appear at around 1780 cm−1 whereas the terminal CO ligands are observed at around 1980 cm−1.
 The averaged structure of these isomers of Cp2Fe2(CO)4 results in a dipole moment of 3.1 D in benzene.